 Auto Trader clearly tells users where they will be taking action by stating “opt in or out on the next screen” and presents a ‘continue’ button to differentiate the steps in the user flow.

 Now that iOS 14.5 has been released, use this time to continually test, iterate, and optimize your ATT strategy to instill user trust and increase your opt in rates.
-If you haven’t implemented the ATT prompt for your app, you can get technical implementation started with our docs.
+If you aren’t showing the ATT prompt for your app, you can get technical implementation started with our docs.

-You can reference our iOS 14 resource hub for more information about iOS 14.5, as well as our FAQ page and latest blog post recapping the changes.
+You can reference our iOS 14 resource hub for more information about iOS 14.5, as well as our FAQ page and latest blog post recapping the changes, or read more ways to ensure you’re providing the best user experience.
 If you still have questions after referring to all of these resources, please reach out to your Branch contact or contact us here.